By: Author John Cunningham. Published: 2021/06/14 at 10:00 am

 Checking gas comes easily to me as I’m working with it in the workshop all the time.
 I can usually tell if gas is stale by the smell.
-Stale gas loses that attractive gasoline aroma and becomes more acidic, (yes we are still talking about gas).
+Stale gas loses that gasoline aroma and becomes more acidic.

-I’m not suggesting you sniff the gas, but instead take a sample of gas and place it in a glass jam jar, the color tells the tale.
-(To remove a gas sample see removing old gas below)Fresh gas is clear and stale gas turns yellow. (pee color)
+I’m not suggesting you sniff the gas, but instead, take a sample of gas and place it in a glass jam jar; the color tells the tale.
+(To remove a gas sample, see removing old gas below).
+Fresh gas is clear and stale gas is yellow.

 Removing Old Gas From Snowblower

-There are two ways to remove old gas from a snowblower fuel system. engine.
-Drain it out or syphon it.
-In the workshop I use an oil and gas syphon to remove the gas from the gas tank.
-It’s fast, easy, mess free and safe.
-You can check out the syphon I use here on the “Snowblower maintenance tools”.
+There are two ways to remove old gas from a snowblower fuel system.
+Drain it out or siphon it.
+In the workshop, I use an oil and gas siphon to remove the gas from the gas tank.
+It’s fast, easy, mess-free, and safe.

 To drain the gas bowl, follow these steps:

-- Remove gas tank cap
+- Remove the gas tank cap

 Cleaning Snowblower Carburetor Bowl

+Use a good quality carburetor cleaner and spray the bowl.
+Check out the cleaner I use here on the “Snowblower maintenance tools.”
 Using the cleaner straw to direct the cleaner into the fuel jet and emulsion tube.
 A badly corroded or gummed gas bowl will mean the jet and emulsion tube are blocked or partially blocked and will need cleaning.

 Adding Gas Stabilizer

-Add the mixed gas to a low gas tank, you’ll need to run the snowblower engine for 5 minutes to ensure the mixture makes its way to the carburetor.
+Add the mixed gas to a low gas tank; you’ll need to run the snowblower engine for 5 minutes to ensure the mixture makes its way to the carburetor.